Thiele/Small parameters: Measurement notes—large signal behavior

 Some caution is required when using and interpreting T/S parameters.
-It is important to realize that individual units may not match manufacturer specifications.
+Individual units may not match manufacturer specifications.
 Parameters values are almost never individually taken, but are at best averages across a production run, due to inevitable manufacturing variations.
 Driver characteristics will generally lie within a (sometimes specified) tolerance range. $C_{\rm ms}$ is the least controllable parameter, but typical variations in $C_{\rm ms}$ do not have large effects on the final response.

 It is also important to understand that most T/S parameters are linearized small signal values.
 An analysis based on them is an idealized view of driver behavior, since the actual values of these parameters vary in all drivers according to drive level, voice coil temperature, over the life of the driver, etc. $C_{\rm ms}$ decreases the farther the coil moves from rest. $Bl$ is generally maximum at rest, and drops as the voice coil approaches $X_{\rm max}$. $R_{\rm e}$ increases as the coil heats and the value will typically double by 270 °C (exactly 266 °C for Cu and 254 °C for Al), at which point many voice coils are approaching (or have already reached) thermal failure.